 How long does it take to look around?

-On average, visitors spend three hours at The Tank Museum.
+On average, visitors spend four hours at The Tank Museum.
 Some spend much longer!

 What is there for kids to do?

 Alongside our substantial indoor soft play area and external play area, there is lots for children to do at The Tank Museum.
 Take part in Major Teddington’s trail to absorb them in teasers and puzzles around the Museum.
 Our newer exhibitions have been designed with younger visitor in mind and include hands-on interactives, dressing up, video games and more.
 During school holidays, there are a range of family activities to enjoy – check the What’s On Board on arrival.